 They also need to be from ceiling to floor for maximum effect.
 Be sure to measure accurately to avoid walking on your curtains.

-One thing’s for sure: heavy curtains are needed for sound dampening.
+One thing’s for sure: heavy curtains are needed for sound dampening and sound blocking.
 That’s why you need to be sure your walls can support this type of weight.

 In general, the heavier your curtains are, the better the sound reduction will be.
 Lower frequencies from things like big trucks and heavy construction will be better absorbed from thicker and heavier materials.